johngoddard/matrixops/README.md

 ### #elementTransform

-Accepts a 1 or dimensional array and a callback function, and applies the callback to every element of the array.
+Accepts a 1 or multi-dimensional array and a callback function, and applies the callback to every element of the array.

 ```JavaScript
   MatrixOps.elementTransform([[1,2],[3,4]], el => el * 2);